 With specified consent, Soliya may record the audio-visual, textual, and graphical interactions in the Soliya Meeting Rooms.
 Such recordings may include activities in the main meeting rooms or break out rooms while programming is in progress.
 These recordings are created in order to provide feedback and training to program leaders, and are deleted from record after 3 months.
 If recordings are needed for further educational purposes including fundraising materials or marketing and promotional activities of Soliya, additional permissions from the recorded persons will be sought prior to such use.

-Communication – Required data collected: username, email address, and phone number.
+Communication – Required data collected from program participants: username, email address, and phone number.
 Optional data that you can choose not to provide: alternate email address, and IM account type and username.
 Connect Program facilitators and Facilitation Training Program trainers and trainees are required to provide their Skype usernames, CV, and cover letter.
 Data collected for the purposes of continued engagement: name and email address.

 Online Community – Required data collected: username, password, first name, last name, nationality, and university (when applicable).
 Optional data that you can choose not to provide: profile picture, IM account type and username, native language, other languages spoken, date of birth, and major.